About Erica Jong

 The true star of Erica’s writing is courage.
 She's spoken openly of her demons with writing and her chronic self-doubt.
 She’s dared to examine under a public microscope her most intimate relationships – with her fiery mother who raged with anger at having to sacrifice a painting career to look after family; with her four husbands who included a writer, a psychiatrist and her current husband of 29 years, a divorce lawyer; and with her beloved daughter, writer and satirist Molly Jong-Fast who is also shared with her three wonderful grandchildren.

 Erica’s latest novel, FEAR OF DYING, brought together a career of writing, reflecting, asking questions, trying to solve the puzzle of her own life, and in turn helped shed light on the lives of so many others.
 Questioning herself with deep honesty, Erica Jong continues to open the sealed doors of our lives.
 Erica has just completed a new book of poetry, THE WORLD BEGINS WITH YES due to be published in 2019.
-She is currently working on a new novel PUSSIES GRAB BACK!
-OR, TALES FROM THE EROTIC BOOK CLUB.
+She is currently working on an autobiography.
 She is adapting one of her favorite novels, FANNY HACKABOUT JONES for an unlimited television series with director Julie Taymor.
 Suddenly, there is great interest in her entire backlist because the world is catching up with her thinking about women.
 She is invited to speak on womens rights all over the world.

 Photo Credit: Christian Als / Berlingske